cardboard-iguana/hacking-notes/Notes/Enumerate Windows Environments.md

 * [TryHackMe: The Lay of the Land](https://tryhackme.com/room/thelayoftheland)

 ## netstat
 The `netstat` command on Windows *almost* works exactly like its Linux equivalent.
-The difference is that `-o` displays the PID of the process using the connection on Windows (which, IMHO, is more useful than `-o` on Linux).
+The difference is that `-ob` displays the PID and binary of the process using the connection on Windows.

 If you know the PID of a process, you can use `netstat` + `findstr` to quickly find out what ports its listening on: